Public opinion on gun control in the United States: 2018

-On February 21, 2018, eight days after the Stoneman Douglas High School shooting killed 17 people, the surviving students rallied for stricter gun control policies in Tallahassee, Florida, the state's capital and then again asked for the same gun restrictions at a CNN Town Hall later that day.
+On February 21, 2018, eight days after the Stoneman Douglas High School shooting killed 17 people, some surviving students rallied for stricter gun control policies in Tallahassee, Florida, the state's capital and then again asked for the same gun restrictions at a CNN Town Hall later that day.
 The events led to students across the nation showing their solidarity by walking out of their individual high schools and marching with the survivors.
 A House Committee vote approved the bill to raise the age from 18 to 21 years old as the minimum age to buy and own a rifle in the state of Florida.
 As well as, creating a three-day waiting period for all gun purchases.
 The same bill proposed creating a program which allows teachers who have successfully completed law enforcement training and are deputized by the local county sheriff to carry weapons that are concealed within the classroom, if approved by the school district.

 In February 2018, 66% of American voters supported stricter gun laws, in a Quinnipiac University Polling Institute poll with a margin of error of +/- 3.4%, the highest level of support measured since 2008.
 70% of American adults supported stricter gun laws, according to a CNN poll with a margin of error of +/- 3.7%.
 75% of American adults supported stricter gun laws, according to an NPR/Ipsos poll with a margin of error of +/- 3.5%.
 65% of Americans support stricter gun laws, according to a CBS News poll with a margin of error of +/- 4%.
-In March 2018, 67% of Americans supported stricter regulation of firearms sales, according to a Gallup poll with a margin of sampling error of +/- 4% at the 95% confidence level, the highest in any Gallup survey since 1993.
+In March 2018, 67% of Americans supported stricter regulation of firearms sales, according to a Gallup poll, the highest in any Gallup survey since 1993.

 On March 14, 2018, many schools around the country took part in the Enough!
 National School Walkout to protest the NRA and current United States gun laws.
 The nationwide movement started around 10:00 A.M in each time zone and lasted about 17 minutes, each minute representing a victim of the Stoneman Douglas shooting.
 During the protest, students from different schools took part in many acts of remembrance such as: holding a moment of silence, reading out the names of the victims, or spelling out the rallying cry of the movement—"Enough."
 However, several schools around the country did not let the activism go unpunished.
 Students faced anywhere from three-hour detention to five-day suspension for protesting.